Probable Entropic Nature of Gravity in Ultraviolet and Infrared Limits, Part I. An Ultraviolet Case: Fundamental Quantities and Their High-Energy Deformation

 \section{Fundamental Quantities and Their High-Energy Deformation}

 In this section the author uses the “ideology”, terms, and notation introduced in \cite{Verlinde} to extend the corresponding results to the ultraviolet and infrared gravity regions.
 It may be stated that the results in \cite{Verlinde} have been obtained for the “medium” energies, i.e. for the range of well-known energies, where the General Relativity (GR) is valid.
 But owing to modern knowledge, in the ultraviolet and infrared limits gravity may be modified.
 As regards the ultraviolet (Planck) scale, this idea has been proposed long ago \cite{Gar1} --\cite{Ma1} and in this situation the word “may” we have to replace by the word “must”.
-As for low energies, there are many recent publications considering the infrared (for great distances) modification of gravity (e.g.\cite{Rub}).
-And the modification can have a solid experimental status in the nearest future \cite{Turysh1}. \\Naturally, when we are concerned with extension of some results to higher or lower energies, the principle of conformity must be executed undeviatingly: on going to the known energy scales the known results must be reproduced. \\ In this Section it is shown that the fundamental quantities $A$,$N$,$T$, defined in \cite{Verlinde} and associated with the holographic screen (where $A$ - its surface area, $N$ - number of data bits "existing" on $A$, $T$ -- its temperature), may be supplementary defined for the region of high energies so that on going to normal energies they be coincident with the values given in \cite{Verlinde}.
-In the process we take the corresponding quantities for the stationary Schwarzshild black hole as most natural holographic object. \\ The idea is as follows: formulae for the correction of the fundamental quantities, excepting the temperature $T$, within the Generalized Uncertainty Principle (GUP) for the holographic screen $\cal S$ from \cite{Verlinde} are similar to those for the black hole.
-For the classical temperature in \cite{Verlinde} an original formula has been found ((5.28) from \cite{Verlinde}), the GUP-corrections of which may be derived in analogy with the GUP-corrections presenting quantum corrections to the corresponding semiclassical formula for temperature of a large black hole with the radius $R\gg l_{p}$. \\Let us consider in \cite{Verlinde} Section 5.2 (Derivation of Einstein Equations).
-In this Section formula (5.32) for a "bit density" on the holographic screen is given as \be dN= {dA\over G\hbar}. \ee However, when the holographic principle \cite{Hooft1}--\cite{Bou3} is valid, $N$ is actually the entropy $S$ up to the factor $S\sim N$ and hence from (\ref{Verl1}) it follows directly that \be dS \sim {dA\over G\hbar}. \ee What are the changes in $S$ on going to high (Planck) energies?
-The answer to this question is already known owing to the fact that at these energies the Heisenberg Uncertainty Principle (HUP) is replaced by GUP \cite{Ven1}--\cite{Kempf}:
+As for low energies, there are many recent publications considering the infrared (for great distances) modification of gravity (e.g.\cite{Rub},\cite{Rub1}).
+And the modification can have a solid experimental status in the nearest future \cite{Turysh1}. \\Naturally, when we are concerned with extension of some results to higher or lower energies, the principle of conformity must be executed undeviatingly: on going to the known energy scales the known results must be reproduced. \\ In this Section it is shown that the fundamental quantities $A$,$N$,$T$, defined in \cite{Verlinde} and associated with the holographic screen (where $A$ - its surface area, $N$ - number of data bits "existing" on $A$, $T$ -- its temperature), may be supplementary defined for the region of high energies so that at normal energies they be coincident with values given in \cite{Verlinde}.
+In the process we take the corresponding quantities for the stationary Schwarzshild black hole as most natural holographic object. \\The idea is as follows: formulae for the correction of the fundamental quantities within the Generalized Uncertainty Principle (GUP) for the holographic screen $\cal S$ from \cite{Verlinde} are similar to those for the black hole. \\Let us consider Section 5.2 (Derivation of Einstein Equations) in \cite{Verlinde}.
+In this Section formula (5.32) for a "bit density" on the holographic screen is given as